FABRK/FAB/README.md

     Open migrations/2_my_first_token_migration.js
     There should be 3 sections, one to deploy both the ERC20 token and the Timelock contract, one to deploy just the ERC20 and the last one to deploy just the Timelock contract.
-    Uncomment the section for just the timelocl contract.
+    Uncomment the section for just the timelock contract (fill in the ERC20 token address where it says <erc 20 address>)

     In terminal: